Board Certified Assistant Behavior Analyst (BCaBA) Coursework

 These courses are available to Cairn’s undergraduate students in all majors or individuals already holding a bachelor’s degree in any major from a qualifying accredited institution.
 The total required credits is 15 (12 for Summer 2018 start date).
 Cairn’s Special Education Certification students are required to complete only 9 additional credits.
 If preferred, complete additional experience requirements and pass the BCaBA exam to be eligible for the BCaBA credential.

-Why Study Applied Behavior Analysis (ABA) at Cairn?
+Why Study Board Certified Assistant Behavior Analyst (BCaBA) Coursework at Cairn?

 - Dual-level degree program options available to PK-4, 7-12, and HPE majors to concurrently earn a MS in Special Education in ABA and fulfill coursework requirements for the Board Certified Behavior Analyst (BCBA).

 - General Education Teacher: Students with autism requiring Level 1 support (i.e., the lowest level of support such as individuals with Asperger Syndrome) are likely to be included in the general education classroom.
 Develop effective skills and critical knowledge to maximize access and learning for students with autism and other disabilities.

 - Special Education Teacher and Autistic Support Teacher: Providing strategic interventions and adaptations and effectively managing challenging behaviors of students with autism and other disabilities are key components of success for a special education teacher.
 Completing this program along with the Special Education Certification program will equip you with the tools and skill set for this highly demanded role.

 - Board Certified Assistant Behavior Analyst (BCaBA): BCaBAs use ABA principles to develop, implement and monitor behavior, academic, and social intervention plans under the supervision of a BCBA.
 To be eligible, complete the program and additional experience requirements and pass the BCaBA exam.